Germany needs plan to unleash solar power again - researcher

 Germany’s economy minister, Peter Altmaier, said storage technology will become a key target of technology support in Germany and Europe, promising that the EU would help create an ‘Airbus for batteries’ that is capable of competing with Asian battery producers.
 Could this give the solar power sector some leverage, too?

 As long as the core technology for batteries, the battery cells, come from Asia it will be very difficult for German and European companies to gain any advantage, since they cannot fully control their supply costs.
 This can only be achieved if German industrial policy really focuses on supporting development and carries through with it.
 It doesn’t help to say that we support one technology and to then sabotage it by supporting competing industries like coal.

-As long as there’s a large share of coal power in the system, solar power cannot be expanded at a meaningful scale and this will hinder innovation.
+And as long as there’s a large share of coal in the system, solar power cannot be expanded at a meaningful scale and this will hinder innovation.
 If there’s no coal exit in the next ten years accompanied by a rapid growth of solar power, China will have vacuumed any innovation by its sheer lead in size.
 There’s some hope that a better integrated European market allows European producers to scale up operations but China could take the lead here too.